Pavel401/JobsScraper/README.md

 ## License

-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [GPL-3.0 license] License - see the [LICENSE](LICENSE) file for details.

 ---